Patrik Wozniacki

-Patrik Wozniacki (Patryk Woźniacki; born 24 July 1986) is a retired Danish professional footballer.
+Patrik Wozniacki (Patryk Woźniacki; born 24 July 1986) is a Danish retired professional footballer.
 He is the elder brother of female tennis star Caroline Wozniacki.

-Career
+Biography

-Wozniacki is the son of Polish Roman Catholic immigrants, Piotr Woźniacki and Anna Woźniacka.
+Wozniacki is the son of Polish Catholic immigrants Piotr Woźniacki and Anna Woźniacka.
 Anna played on the Polish women's national volleyball team, and Piotr played professional football.
 The couple moved to Denmark when Piotr signed for the Danish football club Boldklubben 1909.